AshishKumarCS/Zomato-Data-Analytics-Dashboards/README.md

 ## 📬 Contact

-For queries, suggestions, or collaborations, reach out to [Your Email] or open an issue in the repo.
+For queries, suggestions, or collaborations, reach out to ashish-kumar-ak@outlook.com or open an issue in the repo.